AdobeDocs/commerce-php/src/pages/development/components/view-models.md

 ## When to use view models

-Use this approach anytime you need to inject functionality into template files and your code does not need to be backwards compatible with Magento.
+Use this approach anytime you need to inject functionality into template files and your code does not need to be backwards compatible.

 <InlineAlert variant="info" slots="text"/>